psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 Again, Jacobs sees his role as of a stroyteller keeping a story available to the folk mind:

 > As to how English folk-tales should be told authorities also differ. ...
 These tales have been told, if not from time immemorial, at least for several generations, in a special form which includes dialect and " vulgar " words.
-Why desert that form for one which the children cannot so. easily follow with "thous" and " werts " and all the arti- ficialities of pseudo-Elizabethan ?
+Why desert that form for one which the children cannot so. easily follow with "thous" and " werts " and all the arti- ficialities of pseudo-Elizabethan?
 Children are not likely to say "darter" for " daughter," or to ejaculate " Lawkamercyme " because they come across these forms in their folk-tales.
 They recognise the unusual forms while enjoying the fun of them.
 I have accordingly retained the archaisms and the old-world formulae which go so well with the folk-tale.

 As to the wider source of the tales he saw fit to include:

-> In compiling the present collection I have drawn on the store of 140 tales with which I originally started ; some of the best of these I reserved for this when making up the former one. ...
+> In compiling the present collection I have drawn on the store of 140 tales with which I originally started; some of the best of these I reserved for this when making up the former one. ...
 Other friends have been equally kind, especially Mr. Alfred Nutt, who has helped by adapting some of the book versions, and by reading the proofs, ...

 So here, then, is "The Pied Piper", as (re)told by Joseph Jacobs.